DorMaudi/Sports-fields-Team-Project/README.md

 # Sports-fields-Team-Project

-* Must have the pull path in  english.
+* Must have the full path in English.
-* Must run the program in external console.
+* Must run the program in an external console.